-- 11.2.7.2 The $^{13}C{12}$ -1,2,3,4-TCDD internal standard is used to quantitate the tetra and penta labeled compounds and the cleanup standard.
-The $^{13}C{12}$ -1,2,3,7,8,9-HxCDD internal standard is used to quantitate the HxCDD, HpCDF, and OCDD labeled compounds. - 11.3 Technical Acceptance Criteria for Sample Analysis - 11.3.1 The samples must be analyzed on a HRGC/HRMS system meeting the WDM, isomer specificity check, PFK, initial calibration, and blank technical acceptance criteria, and be bracketed by acceptable calibration verification.
-The sample must undergo cleanup procedures, when required. - 11.3.2 The samples must be extracted and analyzed within the contract holding times. - 11.3.3 The samples must have an associated method blank meeting the blank technical acceptance criteria. - 11.3.4 The samples must meet the qualitative identification criteria in Table 9. - 11.3.5 The labeled compounds of the sample must meet the acceptance criteria in Table 7. - 11.3.6 If any target analyte concentration exceeds the upper limit of the initial calibration, the extract must be diluted and reanalyzed. - 11.4 Corrective Action for Sample Analysis - 11.4.1 Sample analysis technical acceptance criteria MUST be met before data are reported.
-Samples contaminated from laboratory sources or associated with a contaminated method blank (Refer to Section 12.1.4.2) will require re-extraction and re-analysis at no additional cost to USEPA.
+- 11.2.7.2 The $^{13}\text{C}{12}$ -1,2,3,4-TCDD internal standard is used to quantitate the tetra and penta labeled compounds and the cleanup standard.
+The $^{13}\text{C}{12}$ -1,2,3,7,8,9-HxCDD internal standard is used to quantitate the HxCDD-, HpCDF-, and OCDD-labeled compounds. - 11.3 Technical Acceptance Criteria for Sample Analysis - 11.3.1 The samples must be analyzed on a HRGC/HRMS system meeting the WDM, isomer specificity check, PFK, initial calibration, calibration verification, and blank technical acceptance criteria.
+The sample must undergo cleanup procedures, when required. - 11.3.2 The samples must be extracted and analyzed within the contract holding times. - 11.3.3 The samples must have an associated method blank meeting the blank technical acceptance criteria. - 11.3.4 The samples must meet the qualitative identification criteria in Table 9. - 11.3.5 The labeled compounds of the sample must meet the acceptance criteria in Table 7. - 11.3.6 If any target analyte concentration exceeds the upper limit of the initial calibration, see Section 10.6.6. - 11.4 Corrective Action for Sample Analysis - 11.4.1 Sample analysis technical acceptance criteria MUST be met before data are reported.
+Samples contaminated from laboratory sources or associated with a contaminated method blank (refer to Section 12.1.4.2) will require re-extraction and re-analysis at no additional cost to USEPA.
 Any samples analyzed that do not meet the technical acceptance criteria will require re-extraction and/or re-analysis at no additional cost to USEPA. - 11.4.2 If the sample analysis technical acceptance criteria are not met, check calculations, internal standard solution, and system performance.
-It may be necessary to recalibrate the system or take other corrective action procedures to meet the technical acceptance criteria, in which case, the affected samples must be re-analyzed at no additional cost to USEPA after the corrective action. - 11.4.3 Corrective action for failure to meet system performance checks, initial calibration, and calibration verification must be completed before the re-analysis of samples.
+It may be necessary to recalibrate the system or take other corrective action procedures to meet the technical acceptance criteria, in which case, the affected samples must be re-analyzed at no additional cost to USEPA after the corrective action. - 11.4.3 System performance checks, initial calibration, and calibration verification must be acceptable before the re-analysis of samples.

-- 12.0 QUALITY CONTROL
+- 12.0 QUALITY CONTROL (QC)

 - 12.1 Method Blank

 - 12.1.1 Summary of Method Blanks